earlephilhower/arduino-pico/README.md

 Once CMSIS-DAP permissions are set up properly, then select the board "Raspberry Pi Pico (pico-debug)" in the Tools menu.

-When first connecting the USB port to your PC, you must copy [pico-debug-gimmecache.uf2](https://github.com/majbthrd/pico-debug/releases/) to the Pi Pico; after this, upload as normal.
+When first connecting the USB port to your PC, you must copy [pico-debug-gimmecache.uf2](https://github.com/majbthrd/pico-debug/releases/) to the Pi Pico to load pico-debug into RAM; after this, upload as normal.

 # Debugging with Picoprobe/pico-debug, OpenOCD, and GDB
 The installed tools include a version of OpenOCD (in the pqt-openocd directory) and GDB (in the pqt-gcc directory).
 These may be used to run GDB in an interactive window as documented in the Pico Getting Started manuals from the Raspberry Pi Foundation.
-For pico-debug, replace the raspberrypi-swd and picoprobe example OpenOCD arguments of "-f interface/raspberrypi-swd.cfg -f target/rp2040.cfg" or "-f interface/picoprobe.cfg -f target/rp2040.cfg" respectively in the Pico Getting Started manual with "-f board/pico-debug.cfg".
+For [pico-debug](https://github.com/majbthrd/pico-debug/), replace the raspberrypi-swd and picoprobe example OpenOCD arguments of "-f interface/raspberrypi-swd.cfg -f target/rp2040.cfg" or "-f interface/picoprobe.cfg -f target/rp2040.cfg" respectively in the Pico Getting Started manual with "-f board/pico-debug.cfg".

 # Features
 * Adafruit TinyUSB Arduino (USB mouse, keyboard, flash drive, generic HID, CDC Serial, MIDI, WebUSB, others)